18F/development-guide/incident_reports/README.md

 outcome for the project team: we want to avoid these types of problems in the future.

+Define a single place to put these artifacts and be consistent.
+It doesn't matter if it's GitHub issues, Google Docs, a wiki, etc. so long as it's kept together and easy to reference by both the team and interested stakeholders.
+Don't make folks search for the information.

 ## Examples
 * [C2](./C2)
 * [Cloud.gov](./cloud_gov)